cchitsiang/awesome-stars/topics.md

 - [Ironclad/rivet](https://github.com/Ironclad/rivet) - The open-source visual AI programming environment and TypeScript library
 - [microsoft/promptflow](https://github.com/microsoft/promptflow) - Build high-quality LLM apps - from prototyping, testing to production deployment and monitoring.
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ The easiest way to code with any LLM—Continue is an open-source autopilot for VS Code and JetBrains
-- [Pythagora-io/gpt-pilot](https://github.com/Pythagora-io/gpt-pilot) - Dev tool that writes scalable apps from scratch while the developer oversees the implementation
+- [Pythagora-io/gpt-pilot](https://github.com/Pythagora-io/gpt-pilot) - The first real AI developer
 - [adap/flower](https://github.com/adap/flower) - Flower: A Friendly Federated Learning Framework
 - [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
 Dify.AI is an LLM application development platform.
 It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack requ
 - [microsoft/TypeChat](https://github.com/microsoft/TypeChat) - TypeChat is a library that makes it easy to build natural language interfaces using types.